FTL-Hyperspace/FTL-Hyperspace/README.md

 ## Translating

 A translated page is the same path with the language swapped: `en/windows/updating.mdx` becomes `de/windows/updating.mdx`.
-Partials mirror the same way, into `_partials/de/`, and the importing page points at its own language's copy.
+Partials mirror the same way, keeping their group:
+`_partials/en/shared/_intro-setup.mdx` becomes `_partials/de/shared/_intro-setup.mdx`.

 To see what needs work run: